SmileiPIC/tutorials/perfs_parallel_computing.rst

 Parallel computing
 =================================

-A look at the growing amount of resources available on supercomputers (but on local clusters or personal computers too), lead us to explore new fields of plasma physics thanks to expensive 3D high resolution models or cascade particles for instance.
+The increasing  amount of resources available on supercomputers (but on local clusters or personal computers too) enables us to explore new fields of plasma physics thanks to expensive 3D high resolution models or cascade particles for instance.

-But matching parallel algorithm of models to the architecture of these resources is not so far trivial, computers complexity grows with the power resources :
+But matching parallel algorithms, steming from numerical  models, to the hardware architecture of these resources is far from trivial because as their computational power increases, so does their complexity:

-* supercomputers are composed of nodes which communicates through a dedicated network : *distributed memory* parallelism
+* supercomputers are composed of nodes which communicate through a dedicated network : *distributed memory* parallelism
 * nodes are composed of computing units which must be synchronized : *shared memory* parallelism over many cores
-* cores access more and more advanced instructions set, such as *SIMD* (Single Instruction Multiple Data) instructions
+* cores access more and more advanced instructions sets, such as *SIMD* (Single Instruction Multiple Data) instructions

 In Smilei, these three points are respectivly adressed with MPI, OpenMP and Intel's vectorization using ``#pragma omp simd``.

-Being efficient on each level of parallelism requires to understand constraints on the memory intimatly related to them.
-We will be focused in this tutorial on distributed and shared memory paradigms in Smilei.
+Being efficient at each level of parallelism requires to understand constraints on the memory intimately related to them. this tutorial focuses on distributed and shared memory paradigms in Smilei.

 .. rubric:: Distributed memory

-To enable parallel simulations over nodes, which each have their own memory, we first have to split the simulation's data between them associating to each **MPI process** a piece (particles and fields) of the simulation box.
+To enable parallel simulations over several nodes which all have their own memory, we first have to perform a domain decomposition.
+This consists in distributing the simulation's data (particles and fields) between these memories and associate an **MPI process** to each of these pieces of the simulation box.
-To support computing load imbalance inherent to many particle-in-cell simulations, this domain decomposition is built at an intermadiate grain which consists in subdivising per process data into smaller regular pieces called `Patch` in Smilei.
+In order to combat computational load imbalance, inherent to many particle-in-cell simulations, the domain decomposition in Smilei creates many more sub-domains than processes.
+These sub-domains are called `Patch` in Smilei.

-The main idea is to provide to each MPI process a number of `Patch` which will balance as much as possible the computational load mainly carried by particles (details about `parallelism <https://smileipic.github.io/Smilei/parallelization.html#decomposition-of-the-box>`_).
+The main idea is to provide to each MPI process a variable number of `Patch` which will balance as much as possible the computational load carried by each process (details about `parallelism <https://smileipic.github.io/Smilei/parallelization.html#decomposition-of-the-box>`_).

 .. rubric:: Shared memory

-Smilei benefits of this specific domain decomposition to apply **OpenMP threads** parallelism over this collection of `Patch` per process.
+This specific domain decomposition is also well adapted to the application of **OpenMP threads** parallelism over this collection of `Patch` per process.
-This especially avoid fine grain memory concurrency between threads during the current deposition, while it preserves the OpenMP capacity to balance the computational load between cores associated to a MPI process.
+In particular, having threads always treating different `Patch` avoids fine grain memory concurrency between them during the current deposition, while preserving the OpenMP capacity to balance the computational load between cores associated to the same MPI process.

 .. rubric:: Summary
-The domain should be divided in many `Patch` for each MPI process for two reasons :
+The domain should be divided into many `Patch` for each MPI process for two reasons :

-* to distribute the computational load to feed all threads associated to each process
+* to distribute the computational load and feed all threads associated to each process
 * to be able to manage the load imbalance

-An attention will be paid on the limit of this approach, an over-splitted environment goes to produce large overhead due to synchronization (MPI and OpenMP).
+An attention must be paid to the limit of this approach.
+An excessively refined decomposition with too many and too small patches is going to produce a large overhead due to synchronization (MPI and OpenMP).

 The goal of this tutorial is to understand how to setup a simulation to get good performances, the following features will be addressed :

-* Split the simulation box
+* Decomposition of the simulation box into patches
-* Choose the number of MPI *processes* and OpenMP *threads*
+* Choice of the number of MPI *processes* and OpenMP *threads*
-* Use Smilei's *load balancing* feature
+* Smilei's *load balancing* feature
-* Analyse these aspects with the ``DiagPerformances``
+* Performance analysis with the ``DiagPerformances``

 ----